aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/delete-comments-by-all-or-a-specific-author/_index.md

 ﻿---
 title: Remove Comments of All or a Specific Author
-description: "Aspose.Words for .NET allows you to remove comments of all or a specific author easily and fast instead of using Open XML SDK."
+description: "Aspose.Words for .NET enables you to remove comments of all or a specific author easily and fast instead of using Open XML SDK."
 type: docs
 weight: 200
 url: /net/delete-comments-by-all-or-a-specific-author/